-Trusts Has no resources and no income in the most recent approved application and no income is found by the hubs.
+Trusts (Chapter 800) Has no resources and no income in the most recent approved application and no income is found by the hubs.
 Receives SSI Cash or IVE payments and is verified.
 Is under age 18 and has less than \$1000.00 in resources.
 Has less than \$1000.00 in resources and only income is Social Security in the most recent approved application, and no other income is found by the hubs.
 Is in a Nursing facility and their only resource is a Patient Trust Account.
 When AVS returns an account value that does not put the customer over the resource limit, it is reasonably compatible and verified.
 Otherwise, request proof.
-ALTCS (Chapter 800) renewal depends on whether the trust is a: • Non-Special Treatment Trust; or • Special Treatment Trust.
-Cancer Treatment Status (MA505) Must be verified at each renewal. ВССТР Employed (MA510) Must be verified at each renewal.
-FTW
+How trusts are reviewed at renewal depends on whether the trust is a: Non-Special Treatment Trust; or ALTCS Special Treatment Trust.
+Cancer Treatment Status (MA505) Must be verified at each renewal.
+BCCTP Employed (MA510) Must be verified at each renewal.
+FTW 1